ishadsat18/ishadsat18/README.md

 - 👋 Hi, I’m @ISHADSAT18
 - 👀 I’m interested in ...CODING AND HACKING
-- 🌱 I’m currently learning ...CEH
+- 🌱 I’m currently learning ...DATA SCIENCE AND MACHINE LEARNING IN PYTHON
 - 💞️ I’m looking to collaborate on ...
 TO GET THE JOB
 - 📫 How to reach me ...
 U CAN MAIL ME